Castration serial murders

-The Castration serial murders were a series of murders of young men committed in between two and at least five American states between August 1980 and November 1986.
+The castration serial murders were a series of murders of young men committed in at least five American states between 1980 and 1986.
 All the victims were kidnapped, shot in the back of the head and castrated post-mortem, from which the case got its namesake.
 They were initially considered unrelated due to the crime scenes' geographic remoteness until 1989, when forensic evidence concluded that two of the victims had been killed with the same revolver, with the other three likely being related as well.